Bhuvanesh09/AlgoTrading/documents/design-doc.md

 ## Design Rationale

 The Project has been split into 3 ordered phases

 1. Rule Based Algorithms - Comparison
 2. Pump Detection by statiscal means
 3. Machine Learning Models (Convolution Nets)

 These 3 phases are ordered such because the results of one can feed features into the next stage of the pipeline.

++ Till now, no issues have arose in implementing this design and since the Client approves of this as well, we are continuing to exercise this plan.
+---